-A grant funded pursuant to these guidelines will have a grant term of eighteen months.
+A grant funded pursuant to these guidelines will have a grant term of Two Years (24 Months) for Individual Artists and for Arts Organizations.
 The City at its sole, absolute discretion shall have the option to extend the term for additional years as determined by the Arts Commission.

 This application is issued pursuant to San Francisco Administrative Code Chapter 21G: Grants.
-The San Francisco Arts Commission reserves the right to: reissue these guidelines and request for applications; reject or cancel any or all applications; prior to application deadline, modify all or any portion of the selection procedures, including deadlines for accepting responses, the specifications or requirements for any services to be provided under this Solicitation, or the requirements for content or format of the applications.
+The San Francisco Arts Commission reserves the right to: reissue these guidelines and request for applications; reject any or all applications; prior to application deadline, modify all or any portion of the selection procedures, including deadlines for accepting responses, the specifications, or requirements for any services to be provided under this Solicitation or the requirements for content or format of the applications.